Sir Henry Marten (1562-1641)

 Died: 26 September 1641 at Longworth, Berkshire

-Sir Henry was probably the son of Anthony Marten, or more properly Martin, Citizen of London by Anne, the daughter of John Jacob of Bishop's Stortford in Hertfordshire.
-His grandparents were William Martin Esq. of Wokingham and Margaret, the daughter of John Yate of Charney Manor and Lyford Grange.
+Sir Henry appears to have been the younger son of a London wealthy baker, John Marten, and his wife, Rose.
+The suggestion that he was the son of Anthony Martin (sic), Citizen of London, by Anne, the daughter of John Jacob of Bishop's Stortford in Hertfordshire, is now considered unlikely.
+This despite James Yate of Buckland being recorded as a 'cousin' and Anthony's parents being William Martin Esq. of Wokingham and Margaret, the daughter of John Yate of Charney Manor and Lyford Grange.
 He was born in the parish of St. Michael Bassishaw, London, probably in 1562, was educated at Winchester School and New College, Oxford, where he matriculated on 24th November 1581, aged 19, and was elected to a fellowship in 1582.
 He had also a little property in London, left him by his father, worth £40 a year.
 By the advice of Lancelot Andrewes, he applied himself to the study of the civil and canon law, and adopted the practice of holding weekly disputations on moot points raised by cases pending in the high commission court.
 He graduated BCL in 1587 and DCL in 1592, and was admitted a member of the College of Advocates on 16th October 1596.
 In August 1605, he took part in the disputations held before the king at Oxford.
 Marten early acquired an extensive practice in the admiralty, prerogative, and high commission courts, and was appointed official of the archdeaconry of Berkshire.
 On 3rd March 1609, he was made King's advocate, and, in March 1613, he was employed on a mission to the Palatinate in connection with the marriage settlement of the Lady Elizabeth.
 He was appointed chancellor of the diocese of London in 1616, was knighted at Hampton Court on 16th January 1617, and in the following October was made judge of the admiralty court.
 He was one of the commissioners appointed in January 1619 to negotiate a treaty of peace between the English and Dutch East India Companies, and in common with his colleagues was thought to have sold the interests of the English company for money.

 In the devious ways of a Stuart judge, Henry amassed a fortune which he invested wisely in land in north-west Berkshire where his grandmother's family came from.
 His first purchase was in the Vale of the White Horse, at West Challow.
 His second was the manor of Longworth which he bought for £9,500 in 1618.
 His third was Hinton Waldrist Manor, a Crown lease of which he obtained for £37-16s-8d.
 He built Longworth House which became his principal residence.